Gallop-Lab/gallop-lab.github.io/6_opportunities.md

 Funding
 -------

-We are currently funded by the Wellcome Trust.
+Since 2011, Jenny's work has been funded by the Wellcome Trust.

 ![Wellcome Logo](images/wellcome.jpg){:style="height: 100px;"}

-We have previously received funding from the European Research Council and Issac Newton Trust.
+We have also previously been supported by a European Research Council Starting Grant and Equipment and Bridging grants from the Issac Newton Trust.

 ![ERC Logo](images/erc.jpg){:style="height: 100px;"}